shantnu/Path/content/hidden-message-gita-dark-night-soul.md

 I was sitting in a park, feeling very anxious and depressed, worried that life was too damn hard, that I should just fucking give up, when I realised it- I was like Arjun.
 I had thrown down my weapons in the fight of life, and given in to the forces of darkness.
-The following came to me as I sat to meditate.
-In a public park, with ducks and swans and little kids running around me, I realised the truth of the Gita.
+This is the answer I got: